Do you really know CreateJS?

 Profilers are some of the most important tools to optimize an application – yet many developers don’t even know such a thing exists.

 There are profilers for most runtimes, that is you’ll get a different profiler for C++, .NET, Java and even Actionscript.
-For instance we’re using JetBrain’s dotTrace to profile FlashDevelop (a .NET application), and for Actionscript you’ll have TheMiner and we’re expecting a new one from Adobe soon.
+For instance we’re using JetBrain’s dotTrace to profile FlashDevelop (a .NET application), and for Actionscript you’ll have the fantastic Adobe Scout.

 Haxe NME, for desktop/mobile targets, cross-compiles your haxe code into C++ and builds a pure native application, so we’ll use a C++ profiler.